[Note: An updated post about “myself” and other “-self” words appeared on Aug. 27, 2018.]

 Torn between the formal rules and common practice, the Evanses offer this advice: “Myself may always be used where the formal rules of grammar require I but me is the traditionally preferred form.”

 But times have changed.
-Usage authorities these days generally accept “me” in the examples above, making it unnecessary to use a clunky substitute like “myself.”
+Usage authorities these days generally accept “me” in the examples above, making it unnecessary to substitute “myself.”

 As we wrote on the blog back in 2008, most lexicographers and grammarians treat “than” as a legitimate preposition in constructions like “no man was more qualified than me” or “I’m taller than her.”